shopwareLabs/pg-experiment-shop-snippet/readme.md

 ## How can i use it?

-1. Before you integrate the shop snippet into your document, you have to hand over a configuration object.
+* Before you integrate the shop snippet into your document, you have to hand over a configuration object.

-    1. This configuration object includes the address to the host, the access token, the grant type and a product array.
+    * This configuration object includes the address to the host, the access token, the grant type and a product array.
-    2. Into the product array you can add unlimited your products to your own page.
+    * Into the product array you can add unlimited number of products to your own page.

-2.
+    * To do this, you have to hand over an UUID of your desired product and a button selector, to make your button to your buy button.
+    * Optional you can hand over a price selector, a title selector, a description selector and a image selector.
+    * With the selectors you can place the product data on your page using the id's of your html elements.
+    * The product data will be loaded into your HTML elements and displayed on your page.

-   The configuration object should looks like:
+The configuration object should look like:

        <script>
            let configuration = {